mt-inside/fsfuse/CODING_STYLE.md

 Everything always returns a copy.
 It is the caller's responsibility to free it.

+All locks should be "external".
+I.e. everything is single threaded and assumes it's used in e.g. an actor.
+If you want to use a class in a potentially multi-threaded way it is your responsibility to lock around it (e.g. by making yourself an actor)

 Utils and stuff should not be random static init & destroy.
 They should all be offred as objects which the clases that use them explicity depend on.